Council

 Dedicated working groups may be established to progress specific projects of the Partnership.

 Carla Wilshire OAM is the founding CEO of The Social Policy Group (SPG).
 She has a background in public policy development and impact strategy, corporate governance, and tertiary research.
 Before establishing SPG, Carla worked in senior roles in the public service and as an advisor to the Government, principally in migration and settlement, including as Chief of Staff to the Minister for Multicultural Affairs.
 She also held academic and consulting positions in Australia and abroad.
-Carla is the Board Director of The Australian Centre for Social Innovation, the co-founder and Deputy Chair of the Migrant and Refugee Health Partnership and the Judicial Council on Diversity & Inclusion, as well as a member of the Council of Harmony Alliance, the national migrant and refugee women's alliance.
+Carla is the Board Director of The Australian Centre for Social Innovation, the co-founder and Deputy Chair of the Migrant and Refugee Health Partnership and the Judicial Council on Diversity & Inclusion and the Judicial Council on Diversity & Inclusion

 Associate Professor Jacqueline Boyle